Euxcbsks/git-stock/README.md

 ### `pop [<id>]`

-Applies a stock to the current working directory and **removes** it from the remote repository upon success.
+Applies a stock to the working directory and removes it from the remote repository.

 ```bash
 # Pop the latest stock